Julian Clary joins The London Palladium's Wall of Fame

 The comedian and panto royalty is the latest addition.

-This week, we unveiled the latest addition to Wall of Fame: Julian Clary.
+This week, we unveiled the latest addition to The London Palladium Wall of Fame: Julian Clary.
 The British comedian and Palladium Panto regular took his place with a grand reveal amongst friends and colleagues.

 Andrew Lloyd Webber said, “Julian more than meets the criteria having performed at The Palladium for almost thirty years and headlining the Pantomime for the past four.
 I’m delighted that he is receiving this honour today.
 For over a hundred years, The London Palladium has presented the most prestigious pantomimes in the West End, and in recent times it is the performances from artists like Julian Clary that have enabled that legacy to continue.
 He is one of our most popular and distinctive comedians and continues to wow audiences of all ages with his wit, good humour and without doubt his spectacular pantomime costumes.”